steveydevey/juniper-config-melter/README.md

 http://localhost:8000
 ```

-3. Upload a Juniper configuration file (.conf or .txt) and view the generated diagrams!
+3. Upload a Juniper configuration file (.conf or .txt) or use the "Auto-Load Sample Config" button to test with the included sample!

 ### Command Line Testing